-On Day One we usually collect you at 7.30am at the Discover Rwanda Youth Hostel.
-(On some departures we will instead meet late afternoon).
-From here we head towards the gorilla parks.
+On Day One we usually collect you at 7.30am, on on other departures we will let you know the meet point in central Kigali prior to departure

 The crew will aim to organise a meeting to go through all the basics you need to know about your safari, including health, hygiene, security and safety procedures on the first day of the trip.
 Please also ensure you read the relevant sections in this dossier carefully prior to departure.

 On day one your crew will organise rosters and of course answer any questions you may have.
 There will probably be many aspects of going on an overland camping safari in Africa that will be very new for you, so do listen carefully.